Heimtextil Unveils 2013/14 Trends

 "In his home, we find patterns with ethnic blossoms.
 The wall coverings take their inspiration from textiles.
 The dominant colors have an Asian touch and interact in an extraordinary way," the Trendtable noted.

-This trend is about honoring tradition by bringing the past into the present and is characterized by "fine products distinguished by superior craftsmanship."
+This trend is about honoring tradition by bringing the

 The influences look back particularly to the late 16th and the 17th Centuries, where art and craftsmanship were highly prized.